hackeryarn/blog/content/post/rust-macros-2.md

 // > [("Hate Me", 9), ("Not Like Us", 10), ("Bad Dreams", 10), ("Rockin' the Suburbs", 6), ("Lateralus", 8), ("Lose Control", 9), ("Come as you are", 9)]
 ```

-We have to specify the type here, but if you were to use the values later, the Rust's compiler can often infer the type.
+We have to specify the type here, but if you were to use the values later, Rust's compiler can often infer the type.

 ### Debugging macros

 With the repetition operators the macro gets hard to follow, and it will only get more complicated.
 This would be the perfect time to look at how we can debug macros.

 Rust comes with everything we need built it.
 To see what marocs expand to, we can run `RUSTFLAGS="-Ztrace_macros" cargo run` (note that you will need nightly rust version).
-This gets pretty noisy, however, since it expands all macros in the entire program.
+This gets pretty noisy, however, since it expands _all_ macros in the entire program.
 To limit what expands, we can use a macro `trace_macros!`:

 ```rust
 trace_macros!(true);